 Going back to your high school biology class, I’m sure you remember that oxygen is critical for respiratory and other organ functions.
 As you breathe in oxygen, your lungs absorb this and convert it to energy called ATP.
 The more efficiently you can absorb and utilize oxygen, the more effective you are during endurance activity.
 Simply put, the greater your VO2max, the more efficient your body uses oxygen to generate energy.

-This is why Runalyze employs the use of measuring VO2max to help you train smarter for aerobic fitness.
+This is why Runalyze employs measuring VO2max to help you train smarter for aerobic fitness.
 It’s a key metric for any serious endurance athlete.

 As with DFA a1, there is a specific calculation to determine your VO2max.
-For this article, we won’t go into great detail on that calculation.
+We won’t go into great detail on that calculation for this article.
 Runalyze uses information such as your heartbeat and pace to determine this for you.

-How do FatMaxxer and Runalyze work to help you train smarter for aerobic fitness?
+How do FatMaxxer and Runalyze help you train smarter for aerobic fitness?

 FatMaxxer: the up-and-coming app to help you train smarter for aerobic fitness

-There is a bit of a learning curve to become familiar with all the graphs and charts that FatMaxxer can provide.
+There is a bit of a learning curve to familiarize yourself with all the graphs and charts that FatMaxxer can provide.
 If optimizing your fat burning and determining your aerobic threshold are major goals with your training, using this app could be pretty helpful.

 Once you pair your Polar H10 heart rate strap to the app, FatMaxxer uses the information generated from the heart rate monitor to calculate DFA a1.
 This can be set to every “X” amount of seconds within a two-minute window.